Siege of Leiden

-The siege of Leiden occurred during the Eighty Years' War and the Anglo–Spanish War in 1573 and 1574, when the Spanish under Francisco de Valdez attempted to capture the rebellious city of Leiden, South Holland, the Netherlands.
+The siege of Leiden occurred during the Eighty Years' War in 1573 and 1574, when the Spanish under Francisco de Valdez attempted to capture the rebellious city of Leiden, South Holland, the Netherlands.
 The siege failed when the city was successfully relieved in October 1574.

 Background

 In the war that had broken out (eventually called the Eighty Years' War), Dutch rebels took up arms against the Habsburg king of Spain, whose family had inherited the Seventeen Provinces of the Netherlands.
 Most of the counties of Holland and Zeeland were occupied by rebels in 1572, who sought to end the harsh rule of the Spanish Duke of Alba, governor-general of the Netherlands.
 The territory had a high density of cities, which were protected by defense works and by the low-lying boglands, which could easily be flooded by opening the dykes and letting in the sea.

 The Duke of Alba tried to break resistance using brute force.
 He used Amsterdam as a base, as this was the only city in the county of Holland that had remained loyal to the Spanish government.
 Alba's cruel treatment of the populations after the sieges of Naarden and Haarlem was notorious.
-The rebels learned that no mercy was shown there and were determined to hold out as long as possible.
+The rebels learned that no mercy was shown there and were determined to hold out as long as possible to avoid a similar massacre.
 The county of Holland was split in two when Haarlem was taken by the Spanish after a seven-month siege.
 Alba then attempted to take Alkmaar in the north, but the city withstood the Spanish attack.
 Alba then sent his officer Francisco de Valdez to attack the southern rebel territory, starting with Leiden.
 In the meantime, due to his failure to quell the rebellion as quickly as he had intended, Alba submitted his resignation, which King Philip accepted in December.
 The less harsh and more politic Luis de Zúñiga y Requesens replaced him as governor-general.